 You can apply as an artist/ artist group / community or environmental group working with an artist.

-For an application form go to FEAST website.
+For an application form click here and go to the FEAST website.

 We will need a simple budget.